leondgarse/keras_cv_attention_models/README.md

     import matplotlib.pyplot as plt
     from tensorflow import keras
     ```
-  - Install as pip package:
+  - Install as pip package. `kecam` is a short alias name of this package.
     ```sh
     pip install -U keras-cv-attention-models
+    # Or
+    pip install -U kecam
     # Or
     pip install -U git+https://github.com/leondgarse/keras_cv_attention_models
     ```